An Efficient 4 Weeks in Japan Itinerary (Perfect for First-Timers)

 Welcome to the over-the-top sensations, smells and sights of the food capital of Japan!

 Spend the next 4 days immersing yourself in the main attractions of Osaka.
-One whole day will be spent at Universal Studios Japan, just make sure to buy your tickets well in advance!
+One whole day will be spent at Universal Studios Japan, just make sure to purchase your tickets in advance!

 Things to Do & See